 All calculations run locally in your browser.
 No personal data is transmitted.

-Enter your home value, current loan balance, and desired cash amount — instantly see your new loan, monthly payment, remaining equity, and LTV ratio.
+Enter your home value, current loan balance, and desired cash amount — instantly see how much equity you can access, your new monthly payment, and remaining equity.
+Updated for 2025.aining equity, and LTV ratio.

 All calculations run locally in your browser.
 No personal data is transmitted.